zhaoguanchen/interview/uber/oa.md

 ```
-Quesiton 1
-You are given an integer n.
-Your task is to calculate how many times the digits 0, 2 and 4 appear in all the non-negative integers up to n (0, 1, ...., n).
-Example
-• For n = 10, the output should be countOccurrences(n) = 4.
-  ○ The digit 0 appears in numbers 0 and 10 once, for a total of 2 occurrences,
-  ○ The digit 2 appears in the number 2 once, for a total of 1 occurrence,
-  ○ The digit 4 appears in the number 4 once, for a total of 1 occurrence.So the answer is 2 + 1 + 1 = 4.
-• For n = 22, the output should be countOccurrences(n) = 11.
-  ○ The digit 0 appears in numbers 0, 10, and 20 once, for a total of 3 occurrences,
-  ○ The digit 2 appears in numbers 2, 12, 20, and 21 once, and in the number 22 twice, for a total of 6 occurrences,
-  ○ The digit 4 appears in numbers 4 and 14 once, for a total of 2 occurrences.So the answer is 3 + 6 + 2 = 11.
-Input/Output
-• [execution time limit] 4 seconds (py3)
-• [input] integer nAn integer.Guaranteed constraints:0 ≤ n ≤ 1000.
-• [output] integerThe overall count of occurrences of digits 0, 2 and 4 in the integers from 0 to n inclusive.
-[Python 3] Syntax Tips
-# Prints help message to the console# Returns a stringdef helloWorld(name):    print("This prints to the console when you Run Tests")    return "Hello, " + name
-Quesiton 2
-You are given a string str containing only the letters W, D, and L. Your task is to construct a new string from the characters of str, according to the following algorithm:
-1. Begin with an empty string output = "".
-2. If str contains a W, then remove it and concatenate a W to the end of output.
-3. If str contains a D, then remove it and concatenate a D to the end of output.
-4. If str contains an L, then remove it and concatenate an L to the end of output.
-5. If str is empty, end the algorithm; otherwise go back to step 2.
-Return the value of output after the algorithm is complete.
-Note that it doesn't matter from where you remove the letter from the string, only the count of the letters left in the string matters.
-Example
-• For str = "LDWDL", the output should be equallyRearranging(str) = "WDLDL".
-  ○ str contains all W, D, and L, so we add them to the output and remove from the initial string one by one and get "WDL"
-  ○ The remaining string contains only letters D and L, so we add them to the output and get "WDLDL" as the answer
-• For str = "DLDD", the output should be equallyRearranging(str) = "DLDD".
-  ○ The string doesn't contain W letters, and do contain both D and L, so we add them to the output and remove from the initial string.
-The output is "DL" after that
-  ○ The remaining string contains only two letters D and nothing else, so in two more iterations we get the output equal "DLDD"
-Input/Output
-• [execution time limit] 4 seconds (py3)
-• [input] string strA string containing only the letters 'W', 'D' and 'L'.Guaranteed constraints:1 ≤ str.length ≤ 1000.
-• [output] stringReturn the string constructed from the characters of str.
-[Python 3] Syntax Tips
-# Prints help message to the console# Returns a stringdef helloWorld(name):    print("This prints to the console when you Run Tests")    return "Hello, " + name

 Question 3
 You've decided to create a bot for handling stock trades.
 For now, you have a simple prototype which handles trades for just one stock.
 Each day, it's programmed to either buy or sell one share of the stock.
 You are given prices, an array of positive integers where prices[i] represents the stock price on the ith day.
 You're also given algo, an array of 0s and 1s representing the bot's schedule, where 0 means buy and 1 means sell.